viableindustries/viableui-mapboxgl/README.md

 ## Code Samples
 A list of one-off ViableUI compatible MapboxGL recipes that you can mix and match in your applications.

+The following commands are to be nested inside of the `$rootScope.$on('mapboxgl.loaded')` mentioned above.

 ### Track Your Map Loading and Manipluate it after load
 ```